oulievancs/social-albums-devops/README.md

 two *Kafka* consumers into isolated threads, each consumer regarding into each *Kafka* topic and load the consumed data's into a *MySQL* database.

-* A *Flask* API that provides intelligent suggestions of music albums and artists on a requested user, regarding its associations in the social network.
+* A *Flask* API that provides intelligent recommendation of music albums and artists on a requested user, regarding its associations in the social network and the preferences of its friends.
+This module, located on `api/apiServer.py`.

+Finally, an extra, out of scope module presented on `api/workProjectBackend.py` that regarding an example of the FR - front end exercise, and how data regarding a *Workplan* can be stored on a *Neo4J* database.